 We are all unique individuals and therefore we all learn differently.
-You need to find the way that works best for you.
-For example, if you listen better than you read use audio.
+A key part of studying is to find a technique that works best for you.
+For example, if you learn better from listening than reading, you might want to record voice notes and use audio to study.